 I attempt to process what’s happening around the world by reflecting on where I am.

 The morning after the terrorist attacks in Paris, I was glued to my devices, ingesting every update.
 At some point I needed to peel myself away from the news.
 So I went for a run in Tempelhof Airport Park, my usual spot in Berlin, to get some fresh air and to try and clear my head.

-Offering a beginner's mindset as a life and travel strategy might sound odd.
+Suggesting a beginner's mind as a life and travel strategy might sound odd.
 Being a beginner can be uncomfortable.
 The learning curve is steep, the journey can feel overwhelming.
 There are fears, so many of them.
 Some of my own early travel experiences especially bear this out.

 But there are advantages.
 The ultimate benefit of observing the world through the eyes of a beginner is captured by a quote from Zen master Shunryu Suzuki: “In the beginner's mind there are many possibilities, in the expert's mind there are few.”